Documentation

 - name: console

-image: ghcr.io/opsorch/opsorch-console:latest-oss
+image: ghcr.io/opsorch/opsorch-console:latest

 ports: